What is a Model?

 What does a Model do?

-Models spend a considerable amount of time promoting themselves by putting together and maintaining portfolios, printing composite cards, and travelling to meet potential clients.
+Models spend a considerable amount of time putting together and maintaining portfolios, as well as scheduling and travelling to meet potential clients.
 A portfolio is a collection of a model's previous work and is carried to all client meetings and bookings.
-A composite card contains the best photographs from a model's portfolio, along with his or her measurements.
+Competition for jobs is strong and clients' needs are specific, so patience and persistence are essential qualities.

 What is the workplace of a Model like?